Pembroke Estate papers,

 Irish Georgian Society.

-But despite this destruction, the area is still remarkably intact today,
+Despite this destruction, the area is remarkably intact today.

-and the ESB have made up for their sins by restoring a Georgian house,
+The ESB somewhat made up for their sins by restoring a Georgian house,

 29 Lower Fitzwilliam Street,